hypertidy/tissot/README.md

 ![](man/figures/README-laea-1.png)<!-- -->

-Let’s push away from the pole in Lambert Azimuthal Equidistant
+If we push away from the pole in Lambert Azimuthal Equidistant it’s useful to see what happens.

 ``` r
 lea <- tissot(polar_xy, "+proj=aeqd +lat_0=-20 +lon_0=147")